Ideas Competition Fuels New Ventures

 - Sarah Kugelman, J85, CEO and Founder, Servd Life; Member of the Tufts Entrepreneurship Center Advisory Board

-- Iggy Moliver, A10, Head of Product and Strategy, Remedy Product Group; Chairman, Tufts Entrepreneurial Network (TEN)
+- Iggy Moliver, A10, Head of Product and Strategy, Remedy Product Studio; Chairman, Tufts Entrepreneurial Network (TEN)

 “I am continually inspired by these young entrepreneurs – their passion, creativity and guts inspire me to work harder, think differently and see more things as possible,” said Karen.

 The winning ideas tackled a variety of challenges with international reach.
 Here’s a look at this year’s winners: